 I had so many doubts, fears, and uncertainties….
 And what was I to do with the ‘vibrational songlines’ that were also coming through only months later and were so far outside of my ken, so outside my experience of what ‘communication was’ that I sometimes felt, perhaps I'd gone around the bend.
 Tones, sounds, songs that used no words…and yet, they were and are very healing for myself and many others.

 Coming from the academic world, channeling was the last thing I’d have thought of myself doing and way out of my comfort zone.
 But one day, on a long trip back from Jordan, I landed in D.C. and waited for my last connecting flight to take me home to upstate New York.
-I was tired, and it was hot.
-I, along with others, were waiting in one of those auxiliary terminals for shorter connections and smaller planes.
-The ones where you walk out onto the tarmac and climb a jet-way ladder to board.
+I was tired, and it was hot, and I, along with others, were waiting in one of those auxiliary terminals for shorter connections, smaller planes.
+Terminals where you walk out onto the tarmac and climb a jet-way ladder to board.